Disneyland Wage Hike Qualifies For November Ballot

 The workers’ union says it is fighting for $18 an hour by 2022.

-The argument over a livable wage comes as a new report finding that there is not a single state, county or metropolitan area in the country where a full time worker earning the federal minimum wage of $7.25 an hour can afford a two bedroom apartment.
+The argument over a livable wage comes as a new report finds that there is not a single state, county or metropolitan area in the country where a full time worker earning the federal minimum wage of $7.25 an hour can afford a two bedroom apartment.

 According to the Low Income Housing Coalition, US workers need to earn $22 an hour to afford a modest two bedroom rental.
 Of the metropolitan areas to live in California, the Anaheim-Santa Ana-Irvine area was the 10th most expensive.